Tyrell Crosby

-Tyrell Crosby (born September 5, 1995) is an American football offensive tackle who is a free agent.
-He played college football at Oregon and professionally for the Detroit Lions.
+Tyrell Crosby (born September 5, 1995) is an American former professional football player who was an offensive tackle for the Detroit Lions of the National Football League (NFL).
+He played college football for the Oregon Ducks.

 College career

 Crosby missed the season opener of his junior season, but later returned as a starter before his season was ended due to injury.
 The injury came in the third game of the Duck's season against Nebraska, where Crosby broke his left foot.
 Crosby later announced that he would return to Oregon for his senior season.
-This season culminated in Crosby being named to the All-Pac-12 first team.
+This season culminated in Crosby being named to the All-Pac-12 Conference first team.
 He was also invited to the 2018 Senior Bowl.

 Professional career

-Crosby was drafted by the Detroit Lions in the fifth round (153rd overall) of the 2018 NFL Draft.
+Crosby was selected by the Detroit Lions in the fifth round (153rd overall) of the 2018 NFL draft.

 On August 30, 2021, Crosby was waived/injured by the Lions and placed on injured reserve.